ml-tooling/lazycluster/docs/runtimes.md

     remote_path:  Union[str,
     NoneType]  =  None,
     execute_async:  Union[bool,
-    NoneType]  =  True
+    NoneType]  =  False
 ) → 'RuntimeTask'
 ```

-Send either a single file or a folder from localhost to the Runtime.
+Send either a single file or a folder from the manager to the Runtime.